Papa John's (PZZA)

 The number of dining locations a restaurant chain operates is a critical driver of how quickly company-level sales can grow.

-Papa John's sported 5,994 locations in the latest quarter.
-Over the last two years, it has opened new restaurants quickly, averaging 2.2% annual growth.
-This was faster than the broader restaurant sector.
-Additionally, one dynamic making expansion more seamless is the company’s franchise model, where franchisees are primarily responsible for opening new restaurants while Papa John's provides support.
+Papa John's operated 6,083 locations in the latest quarter.
+It has opened new restaurants quickly over the last two years, averaging 1.9% annual growth, faster than the broader restaurant sector.
+Furthermore, one dynamic making expansion more seamless is the company’s franchise model, where franchisees are primarily responsible for opening new restaurants while Papa John's provides support.

 When a chain opens new restaurants, it usually means it’s investing for growth because there’s healthy demand for its meals and there are markets where its concepts have few or no locations.